 Replace Your Furnace Filter

 Dirty filters affect the air quality in your home and can shut off your furnace (especially newer gas furnaces, which turn off to avoid overheating).
-Furnace filters should be changed every 30-90 days to allow for proper air flow.
+Change furnace filters every 30-90 days to allow for proper air flow.